troymessina/EnergyEnvironmentLab/experiments/05_heat.md

 2. Why do most houses in Minnesota have double‐ or triple‐pane windows?
 Is it the glass that is an efficient insulator, or is something else involved?
 3. How can the Inuit construct igloos out of snow and still expect them to remain warm inside?
 Why do forest animals burrow into snow to find shelter from the winter cold?
 4. The following materials (at the stated thicknesses) have the same thermal resistances: 13 cm of polyurethane foam, 58 cm of white pine, 5.5 meters of window glass, and 2.25 km of silver.
 How does this fit with your results in this exercise?
-5. Consider the insulation with which we who live in Minnesota are terribly familiar: winter clothes.
+5. Consider the insulation with which we who live in Kentucky are terribly familiar: winter clothes.
 	* a) What kind of clothing do people usually wear in winter?
 	* b) What about these winter clothes makes them better insulators than our summer clothes?
 Relate your answers to the observations in this exercise.
-6. What heat transfer mechanism or mechanisms were involved in this exercise?
-(Radiation?
-Conduction?
-Convection?)
-Draw an illustration to help explain your answer.

 ## Additional notes